anthonychu/python-durable-preview/README.md

 ### Activate virtual environment and install dependencies

-When you created the project, the Azure Functions VS Code extension automatically creates a virtual environment with your selected Python version.
+When you created the project, the Azure Functions VS Code extension automatically created a virtual environment with your selected Python version.
 You will activate the virtual environment in a terminal and install some dependencies required by Azure Functions and Durable Functions.

 1. Open the editor's integrated terminal in the current folder (`` Ctrl-Shift-` ``).
 1. In the integrated terminal, activate the virtual environment in the current folder: